mpatacchiola/blog/_posts/2016-12-5-dissecting-reinforcement-learning.markdown

 The policy iteration algorithm
 -----------------
 With the value iteration algorithm we have a way to estimate the utility of each state.
 What we still miss is a way to estimate an optimal policy.
 In this section I am going to show you how we can **use the policy iteration algorithm to find an optimal policy** which maximize the expected reward.
+No policy generates more reward than the optimal policy $$ \pi^{*} $$. **Policy iteration is guaranteed to converge and at convergence, the current policy and its value function are the optimal policy and the optimal value function**.
 First of all, we define a policy $$ \pi $$ which assign an action to each state.
+We can assign random actions to this policy, it does not matter.
 Using the `return_state_utility()` function (the Bellman equation) we can compute the expected utility of the policy.
 There is a good news.
 We do not really need the **complete version of the Bellman equation** which is:

 $$ U(s) = R(s) + \gamma \underset{a}{\text{ max }}  \sum_{s^{'}}^{} T(s,a,s^{'}) U(s^{'}) $$